Profile updated 19/02/18

 The Ironbridge Gorge, The Potteries, The Forest of Dean.
 Canals & railways.
 Birmingham's Jewellery Quarter.

-In particular the hilly and mountainous areas of the region - the Peak District, Cotswolds, Malverns to the Welsh borders and Shropshire Hills.
+In particular the hilly and mountainous areas of the region - the moors, hills and dales of the Peak District National Park.
+The Cotswolds, The Malverns, the Welsh borders and Shropshire Hills.

 |Churches & Cathedrals||